Skip to main content

 Verification checkpoint: each sent invoice should store the clause decision, the CRM record used, and the link to the trigger event.
 Common failure mode: a status change fires an invoice while billing contact, entity, or tax treatment is outdated.

 A single overdue email is not collections governance.
 Use stages with four required fields: trigger, message intent, owner, handoff rule.
-Keep timing as a placeholder until validated: Add current escalation interval after verification.
+The current escalation interval must be verified from finance, contract, or policy records before use.

 Log every reminder, reply, and handoff in your central audit trail.
 Otherwise, you risk chasing already-paid invoices because tools are out of sync.